JeffD27/LED_Controller/README.md

 The circuit that needs to built, will use a mosfet and a 10k resistor for every color that needs to be controlled.

-The 10k resistor goes from gate of the mosfet to ground (or to the source pin on the mosfet, which is also connected to ground).
+Each 10k resistor goes from gate of each mosfet to ground.
+Note: it can also go between the gate of the mosfet and the source pin of the mosfet (as shown above) because the soure pin is also connected to ground).

-The GPIO pins connect to the gate of the mosfet and also one end of the 10k resistor.
+The GPIO pins connect to the gates of the mosfets and also to one end of the 10k resistor.

 12v ground should connect to the raspberry pi ground and to the source pin of each mosfet (as well as the 10k resistor).